 You are legally liable when you allow someone to drive one of your vehicles.
 If you fail to take reasonable steps to determine that the driver is qualified to drive or if you allow someone to drive whom you know has a poor driving record and that person causes an accident, you could be liable for “negligent entrustment.”.

 A case of negligent entrustment arises when someone allows another person to use a vehicle knowing or having reason to know that the use of the vehicle by that person creates a risk of harm to others.
 Any damages awarded for negligent entrustment would be on top of liability for the accident itself.

 Your organization is responsible for verifying a driver’s qualifications before entrusting him or her with a vehicle.
 Do not entrust a bad driver with a vehicle—not even for a quick errand.

 Keeping Premiums Down

 The best way to keep your BACF premiums down is to avoid accidents.
 Driving safety should be emphasized.
 Drivers should not be so pressured to produce that they feel compelled to drive unsafely.
+Have a policy in place with respect to cellphones and texting and using hands-free devices.
+Also consider annual driver refresher courses.
 All vehicles should be well maintained.